saidireddy-basireddy/draft-js-customplugins/README.md

 [Draft-js-plugins](https://github.com/draft-js-plugins/draft-js-plugins)

-This application shows the usage of Draft-js with hashtags  with composite decorators.
+This application shows the usage of Draft-js with hashtags, mentions, linkify and emoji-mart  with composite decorators.